I still love my Pebble. They got it right imo.

 I'm slightly more interested than I was because I am a nerd, but I am trying to wait one more generation, not that I have faith there will be too much great new stuff next iteration around.

-I suppose the health sensors side of things is what still gets me the most interested in the future of this stuff - my brother has type 1 diabetes and so blood sugar monitoring stuff is always of great interest to me.
+Fundamentally, I really like the look of the Samsung watch and being a bit of a watch geek, it's great to be able to change the watchface regularly to ones I like.
+And the ambient 'glow' modes on some are fantastic: it's like having the upmarket diver's watches I've always wanted!I suppose the health sensors side of things is what still gets me the most interested in the future of this stuff - my brother has type 1 diabetes and so blood sugar monitoring stuff is always of great interest to me.
 And as I've reached middle age I might be able to use an array of health data to scare myself into slightly healthier habits.

 I can totally see why an attractive watch is a big deal to a lot of people.
 I bored on years ago about what a hard sell various sorts of wearables are going to be because of factors including fashion and how people want to look, what they feel comfortable with etc. As a complete geek I am somewhat less bothered by some of those factors and will heavily compromise on that front, but I wouldnt think any other human silly for not treading that path with the same priorities as me.

-Fundamentally, I really like the look of the Samsung watch and being a bit of a watch geek, it's great to be able to change the watchface regularly to ones I like.
+It does look nice but I am a complete watch philistine, I know hardly anything about watches and my lust for good looking products has always been pointing elsewhere.
+Round ones are certainly more pleasing to my eye, thats about the level of my formed opinion on watches lol.Fundamentally, I really like the look of the Samsung watch and being a bit of a watch geek, it's great to be able to change the watchface regularly to ones I like.
 And the ambient 'glow' modes on some are fantastic: it's like having the upmarket diver's watches I've always wanted!